Haguichi provides a user friendly GUI (graphical user interface) to control the Hamachi client for Linux, which has a command line interface only.

 If you use the Unity desktop environment, there is a global menu bar on top of the screen (instead of on top of the application window itself).
 It only becomes visible when you hover over this area with your mouse pointer.

 Haguichi should appear in the ‘Internet’ section of your applications menu.

-The latest version of Haguichi supports Bulgarian, Brazilian Portuguese, Czech, Dutch, English, French, German, Indonesian, Italian, Japanese, Kazakh, Polish, Russian, Spanish, Swedish and Turkish.
+The latest version of Haguichi supports Bulgarian, Brazilian Portuguese, Czech, Dutch, English, French, German, Indonesian, Italian, Japanese, Kazakh, Polish, Russian, Spanish, Swedish, Turkish and Ukrainian.

 The Hamachi client on Linux doesn’t support chat by itself.
 But fortunately you can chat with people in your network using an application like Pidgin (using ‘Bonjour protocol’) or Empathy (using ‘People nearby’) on both ends.

 Add the line username ALL = NOPASSWD: /etc/init.d/logmein-hamachi to the end of the file /etc/sudoers where username is your actual username.